StormLead Pro

 Google Maps — Geocoding & map display

-Used for address autocomplete, geocoding (address → lat/lng), and the interactive map view.
+Used for address autocomplete, geocoding (address → lat/lng), and the interactive map view in Neighborhood Scan.

 Frequently Asked Questions

-All hail data comes from NOAA's NEXRAD radar network and Tomorrow.io — no estimates, no ZIP-code averages.
+All hail data comes from NOAA's NEXRAD radar network, NWS storm spotters, and Tomorrow.io — no estimates, no ZIP-code averages.
 Every risk score is based on an actual recorded hail event at or near that property's coordinates.

-NOAA SWDI data is typically 90–120 days behind real time due to NWS processing delays.
-For recent storms, StormLead Pro automatically supplements NOAA with Tomorrow.io data, which is updated within hours of a storm.
+NOAA SWDI data (used for Neighborhood Scan) carries a ~90–120 day processing lag.
+For recent storms, StormLead Pro supplements NOAA with Tomorrow.io, which is updated within hours of a storm.
+The Storm Explorer Hail Reports overlay draws from Iowa State LSR (up to 5-year history) and the SPC feed (last few days), so it reflects events that haven't yet landed in SWDI.
 Storm Alerts use Tomorrow.io exclusively and fire within 30 minutes of detection.

 Address coverage depends on OpenStreetMap data density in that area.
 Rural or recently developed neighborhoods may have fewer addresses on record.
 You can always enter a specific address directly in the search bar even if it doesn't appear in the results list.